Added value through composting

 The combination of these components creates ideal conditions and enables an economical and reliable composting process.
 The stable and therefore extremely durable laminate completely encloses the biowaste and thus physically seals it off from the outside – without the need for a building or biofilter system.

-Protecting the compost from wind and weather
+Protecting the compost from wind

 Thanks to its membrane pore structure, the GORE® Cover laminate is waterproof and windproof, protecting the rotting material from wind and weather and thus from undesirable decomposition processes caused by wetting from the outside.
 Due to its water vapor and air permeability, it also regulates moisture transport and allows air to escape without the rotting material drying out.
 At the same time, the cover acts as a physical barrier against odorous substances and other climate-relevant VOCs.
 In addition to the treatment of fermentation residues, the composting technology is also suitable for various types of organic waste, such as green waste, kitchen waste and animal manure.